 There’s nothing better than a tall, cold drink on a warm summer day, but for someone with dysphagia, this simple pleasure can be downright dangerous.
-Dysphagia – or trouble swallowing – affects millions of older adults, due to weakened mouth and/or throat muscles.
+There are millions of seniors with dysphagia – or trouble swallowing – due to weakened mouth and/or throat muscles.
 Alzheimer’s, MS, cancer, and stroke are all culprits as well.

 Signs of dysphagia include: